MusicDataset/md_homepage/content/musics/s/ScherzoNo.4inEMajorOp.54(8)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Scherzo No. 4 in E Major Op.
+title: Scherzo No. 4 in E Major Op.
 54 (8)
 description: This is the description for Scherzo No. 4 in E Major Op.
 54 by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]